oskarczestkowski/oskarczestkowski/README.md

 ### Skills:

-ASP.NET CORE, MVC, SQL, ANGULAR
+ASP.NET CORE, MVC, REST API, SQL, ANGULAR

 <!--
 **oskarczestkowski/oskarczestkowski** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.